 Ami Zota is the founder and director of Agents of Change initiative.
-Dr. Zota is a tenured, Associate Professor in the Department of Environmental & Occupational Health at the George Washington University Milken School of Public Health.
+Dr. Zota is an Associate Professor in the Environmental Health Sciences department at Columbia University Mailman School of Public Health.
 Dr. Zota’s work seeks to secure environmental justice and improve health equity through advancements in science, policy, and clinical practice.
 Her research identifies novel pathways linking social disparities, environmental exposures, and reproductive and children’s health.
 She received a career development award from the National Institutes of Health and was recently recognized as a Pioneer Under 40 in Environmental Public Health by the Collaborative on Health and the Environment.

 Dr. Zota is equally committed to developing innovative approaches for science translation so that her research can more effectively be used to inform individual and collective decision-making.
 Her research has been featured in high-impact national and international media publications including the Washington Post, LA Times, USA Today, Huffington Post, and the Atlantic Monthly.
 She has helped shape health and safety standards for consumer product chemicals by participating in legislative briefings and communicating science through the media.